cyberbotics/webots/docs/blog/Webots-2019-b-release.md

 ## Extra Goodies

-- Simplified Installation on Windows: Webots can now be installed without administrator privileges.
+The installation of Webots on Windows as been simplified: the administrator privileges are not needed anymore.

-- Deprecated the Python 2.7 API.
+To follow the announce of the Python 2.7 deprecation early next year, we also decided to display a deprecation message when using it before dropping it completely in the next release.

 **Go and [download](https://cyberbotics.com/#download) Webots R2019b today, so you don't miss out on all these great new features!**